HorizenOfficial/eon/doc/nativesc/contracts/ForgerStakes.md

      Remove the stake identified by stakeId and withdraw the funds, by providing the correct signature.
      The message to sign is composed by the concatenation of stakeId + sender address + invocation nonce, and is verified against the owner of the stake.
      Note: the whole amount staked will be removed, it is not allowed to remove only partially a stake.
+The amount of the stake spent is sent to the balance of the owner.

 - openStakeForgerList